OpenFS: Multi-Hand-Capable Fingerspelling Recognition with Implicit Signing-Hand Detection and Frame-Wise Letter-Conditioned Synthesis: Evaluation on FSboard

 We evaluate our multi-hand-capable recognizer on FSboard~\cite{georg2025fsboard}, a large-scale ASL fingerspelling dataset collected from smartphone recordings.
 FSboard provides 151K sequences (train: 126K, validation: 12K, test: 13K) totaling 3.2M characters across 147 signers.
 Unlike existing ASL fingerspelling datasets, FSboard includes diverse content categories such as addresses, URLs, names, and phone numbers, and contains not only alphabetic fingerspelling but also digits and special characters, offering a significantly broader label space.

-As shown in Tab.~\ref{tab:evaluation_on_FSboard}, the ByT5~\cite{xue2022byt5}-based baseline trained on FSboard~\cite{georg2025fsboard} from scratch achieves 66.2 letter accuracy and 17.9 top-1 accuracy.
-In contrast, our recognizer achieves 83.1 letter accuracy and 36.6 top-1 accuracy, while using 34 times fewer parameters (8.81M vs 300M), demonstrating substantially higher efficiency and effectiveness.
-Furthermore, incorporating additional synthetic pose–letter pairs yields an improved variant, Ours$^\dagger$.
-The synthetic data predominantly consist of alphabetic English words, whereas FSboard contains a much broader label space, including digits and special characters, and features categories such as phone numbers, addresses, and URLs, which introduces a domain gap.
-As a result, the gain in letter accuracy is modest (83.1 $\rightarrow$ 84.1).
-Nevertheless, Ours$^\dagger$ achieves a substantially larger improvement in top-1 accuracy (36.6 $\rightarrow$ 40.6), indicating that the additional synthetic data generated by our frame-wise letter-conditioned generator still contribute meaningfully to overall sequence-level recognition.
+As shown in Tab.~\ref{tab:evaluation_on_FSboard}, the ByT5~\cite{xue2022byt5}-based method trained on FSboard~\cite{georg2025fsboard} from scratch (ByT5-s) achieves 66.2 letter accuracy and 17.9 top-1 accuracy, while the pretrained variant (ByT5-p) achieves 88.9 letter accuracy and 52.9 top-1 accuracy.
+In contrast, our recognizer achieves 93.7 letter accuracy and 59.4 top-1 accuracy, while using 34 times fewer parameters (8.81M vs 300M), demonstrating substantially higher efficiency and effectiveness.
+Notably, FSboard contains not only alphabetic fingerspelling but also digits and special characters.
+Some of these symbols share similar hand poses across different character domains (e.g., letters vs. numbers), which introduces additional ambiguity.
+Despite this challenge, our model remains robust to such cross-domain pose similarity and consistently outperforms the ByT5-based methods.
+Moreover, while the ByT5-pretrained method benefits from large-scale pretraining on massive text data, our recognizer is trained without such pretraining and still achieves superior accuracy with significantly fewer parameters, highlighting the effectiveness of our architecture.